OpenVoiceOS/community-docs/docs/stt_server.md

 # OpenVoiceOS STT HTTP Server

-Turn any OVOS STT plugin into a micro service!
+Turn any OVOS STT plugin into a microservice!

 ## Install